Abiali-propelious-tech/pdf-extractor/README.md

 ## Features

 - **PDF to XML Extraction**: Extracts structured data from PDFs including text blocks and images with coordinates
+- **PDF to XML Extraction**: Extracts structured data from PDFs including text blocks and images with coordinates
+  - Text extraction now includes `font`, `size`, and `color` attributes for each text block.
 - **AI-Enhanced Analysis**: Uses Google Gemini AI to intelligently match products with their images and descriptions
 - **Product Visualization**: Creates annotated images with colored bounding boxes around each product
 - **Color Mapping**: Generates interactive HTML legends mapping box colors to product images